The planning poker meeting

 Starting a planning poker meeting

-To start a planning poker meeting in a browser you visit your Team O'clock dashboard page and click on the respecting button.
+To start a planning poker meeting in a browser you visit your Team O'clock dashboard page and click on the Planning Poker card or the '+' button in the Planning Poker card.

-A popup will open where you choose the team that i going to have a planning poker meeting and hit Finish.
+A popup will open where you choose the participants that are going to have a planning poker meeting.
+Typing in the participants input you will get suggestions for teams as well as members to add in the participants list.

 The planning poker meeting page